2023 Most Popular Mental & Social Health Services Bachelor's Degree Trade Schools in the New England Region

 After completing their Bachelor's Degree, mental health services graduates from UMaine Farmington carry an average student debt load of $26,636.

-Full Mental & Social Health Services at University of Maine at Farmington Report
+Read full report on Mental & Social Health Services at University of Maine at Farmington

-Springfield College - School of Professional and Continuing Studies came in at #7 in this year’s edition of the Most Popular Mental & Social Health Services Bachelor’s Degree Trade Schools in the New England Region ranking.
-Springfield College - School of Professional and Continuing Studies is a fairly small private not-for-profit school located in the midsize city of Springfield.
+Springfield College - School of Professional and Continuing Studies ranked #7 on this year’s Most Popular Mental & Social Health Services Bachelor’s Degree Trade Schools in the New England Region list.
+Springfield College - School of Professional and Continuing Studies is a fairly small private not-for-profit school located in the medium-sized city of Springfield.

 Of the 8 students majoring in mental health services at Springfield College - School of Professional and Continuing Studies, 38% are male and 63% are female.

-Thomas College landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree mental & social health services programs.
+Thomas College ranked #8 on this year’s Most Popular Mental & Social Health Services Bachelor’s Degree Trade Schools in the New England Region list.
 Thomas College is a small private not-for-profit school located in the rural area of Waterville.

 Full Mental & Social Health Services at Bay Path University Report